defenseunicorns/leapfrogai/src/leapfrogai_api/README.md

     This will copy the JWT token to your clipboard.

-7. Make calls to the api swagger endpoint at `http://localhost:8080/docs` using your JWT token as the `HTTPBearer` token.
+6. Make calls to the api swagger endpoint at `http://localhost:8080/docs` using your JWT token as the `HTTPBearer` token.
    * Hit `Authorize` on the swagger page to enter your JWT token

-## Integration Tests
+### Integration Tests

-The integration tests serve to identify any mismatches between components:
+The integration tests serve to verify API functionality and compatibility with other existing components:

 * Check all API routes
-* Validate Request/Response types
+* Validate Request/Response objects
-* DB CRUD operations
+* Database CRUD operations
 * Schema mismatches

-### Prerequisites

-Integration tests require a Supabase instance and environment variables configured (see [Local Development](#local-development-setup)).

-### Authentication

-Tests require a JWT token environment variable `SUPABASE_USER_JWT`.
-See [Local Development](#local-development-setup) steps 3-5 to set this up.

-### Running the tests
+#### Running the tests

 After obtaining the JWT token, run the following:

 ```bash
 make test-integration
 ```

-## Notes

-* All API calls must be authenticated via a Supabase JWT token in the message's `Authorization` header, including swagger docs.